-Blackberries tend to be much larger (1-2 inches) than black raspberries (about 1/2″ – 3/4″.)
+Blackberries tend to be much larger (1-2 inches) than black raspberries (about ½-inch to ¾-inch.)
 Another way to tell them apart is that blackberries are shiny and have a white plug in the center where they came off the stem.
 Black raspberries have a fuzzy appearance and are hollow in the center.
 The flavors also differ, with black raspberries having a very sweet, jammy, sun-kissed sweetness.
 Blackberries have more of a floral flavor as well as sweetness.

 Honey Cream Blackberry Icebox Cake

-- 24 crisp ladyfingers (such as Vicenzovo brand)
+- 24 crisp ladyfinger cookies (such as Vicenzovo brand)

 - 12 ounces blackberries